Haringey Community Carbon Fund

 Support and FAQs

-FAQs and Support Document (PDF, 253KB) has been prepared for applicants who may have questions about Community Carbon Fund and the bidding process.
-This document includes questions asked at the Q and A events in November and December 2021.
+A FAQs and Support Document (PDF, 253KB) has been prepared for applicants who may have questions about Community Carbon Fund and the bidding process.
 It also includes guidance on how to calculate the carbon savings from your project.
+Please note this document may be updated when the next funding round opens.

 We can answer any further questions not included above and can provide support in preparing the applications.
 Please contact us at carbonmanagementteam@haringey.gov.uk